Jeff Woolnough

-Jeff Woolnough is a Canadian film and television director.
+Jeff Woolnough is a Canadian/USA film and television director.
 His career began in the early 1990s and has won numerous awards directing multiple episodes of a variety of television series.
 His most prolific work has been with The Expanse and Vikings, for which he directed ten episodes of each.

+He has been a three-time Canadian Screen Award nominee for Best Direction in a Drama Series for his work on Vikings, with nods at the 5th Canadian Screen Awards in 2017, the 6th Canadian Screen Awards in 2018, and the 7th Canadian Screen Awards in 2019.
+He was also a Gemini Award nominee for Best Direction in a Dramatic Program or Miniseries at the 25th Gemini Awards in 2010 for Keep Your Head Up, Kid: The Don Cherry Story.